-On receipt of acknowledgement from the ASX that the information has been released to the market, the Continuous Disclosure Manager shall immediately ensure that the disclosure notice is published on the Company's website.
+On receipt of acknowledgement from the ASX that the information has been released to the market, the Continuous Disclosure Manager shall immediately ensure that the disclosure notice is published on the Company's website and provided to all Directors.

 11. Reporting